What is CMC Management?

 - Our unique standing as a single-source provider of regulatory, life science consulting (including quality assurance), pharmacovigilance, and medical information services offers you a cohesive, multidisciplinary extension of your team through every phase of the product lifecycle

-Contact our Chemistry, Manufacturing, and Controls (CMC) experts to learn how we can help you through the entire product development lifecycle, from candidate selection to post approval and beyond.
+Contact our Chemistry, Manufacturing, and Controls (CMC) consultants experts to learn how we can help you through the entire product development lifecycle, from candidate selection to post approval and beyond.